matan-h/matan-h.github.io/_posts/2023-12-08-build-quick-private-online-converter.md

 ![GIF of the /private-convert website](../assets/images/private-convert-recording.gif)

-I happens a lot that I need a media converter: for example, to convert mp4 to gif, that I can send on WhatsApp.
+It happens a lot that I need a media converter: for example, to convert mp4 to GIF, that I can send on WhatsApp.

-What most people do is just search google for "mp4 to gif online converter" and get a lot of sites that are either full of trackers and keep your data, or force you to create an account.
+What most people do is just search google for "mp4 to GIF online converter" and get a lot of sites that are either full of trackers and keep your data, or force you to create an account.

 <img title="" src="../assets/images/adobe-one-last-thing.webp" alt="screenshot of adobe asking for one last thing" width="714" data-align="inline">

 But the real problem began after I had a larger mp4, then most converters wouldn't even let me upload, and those who do, have a very long upload time.
-So I was forced to use `ffmpeg` (FF MPEG command-line program to convert media), which is not a bad program, it's just unintuitive (or has unintuitive defaults) to the level that instead of searching for an online converter I was  searching "ffmpeg command mp4 to gif" (the default is `ffmpeg -i inp.mp4 out.gif`, which just puts each frame of the mp4 inside the gif, so for `3.6 mb` mp4 file I get  `74  mb` GIF ... ).
+So I was forced to use `ffmpeg` (FF MPEG command-line program to convert media), which is not a bad program, it's just unintuitive (or has unintuitive defaults) to the level that instead of searching for an online converter I was searching "FFmpeg command mp4 to GIF" (the default is `ffmpeg -i inp.mp4 out.gif`, which just puts each frame of the mp4 inside the GIF, so for `3.6 mb` mp4 file I get `74  mb` GIF ...)

 So I built my own online converter.